 SNOW's By Bumble Bee Condensed New England Clam Chowder

-After scouring the shelves for the best canned clam chowder, we came to the conclusion that your safest bet is to grab a condensed version.
+After scouring the shelves for the best-canned clam chowder, we came to the conclusion that your safest bet is to grab a condensed version.
 Ready-to-eat cans contain loads of preservatives, gums, and additives to retain that creamy, thick taste.
-With these condensed versions, you have to power to add as much milk, cream, and butter as you’d like.
-The best base is Bar Harbor’s, which is packed with protein (so you know there are a lot of clams!) and boasts a moderate sodium content.
-SNOW’s is low in protein, high in sodium, and full of corn syrup solids, soybean oil, and artificial color—which is also one of the 13 Scary Ingredients In Your Kid’s Lunch Box.
+With these condensed versions, you have to power to add as much milk, cream, and butter as you'd like.
+The best base is Bar Harbor's, which is packed with protein (so you know there are a lot of clams!) and boasts a moderate sodium content.
+SNOW's is low in protein, high in sodium, and full of corn syrup solids, soybean oil, and artificial color—which is also one of the scary ingredients in your kid's lunch box.

 Pacific Organic Vegetable Lentil & Roasted Red Pepper Soup, Reduced Sodium

 Some of your best weapons against fighting fat are foods high in protein and fiber, and lentil soup has significant amounts of both.
 While Progresso packs a third of your day's worth of sodium in just a cup (and nearly twice of Pacific's offering), Pacific is packed with protein in their hearty, clean soup.

 Amy's Organic Light in Sodium Minestrone Soup

 Progresso Reduced Sodium Hearty Minestrone

-Both options are low in sodium, but only one is worth eating: Amy’s Organic (which also make a pretty good frozen pizza).
-Minestrone soup is supposed to be teeming with vegetables and a rich broth, not riddled with additives like corn syrup, natural flavor, caramel color, soy lecithin, and faux-thickening-agent calcium chloride like in Progresso’s option.
+Both options are low in sodium, but only canned soup is worth eating: Amy's Organic (which also make a pretty good frozen pizza).
+Minestrone soup is supposed to be teeming with vegetables and a rich broth, not riddled with additives like corn syrup, natural flavor, caramel color, soy lecithin, and faux-thickening-agent calcium chloride like in Progresso's option.

 Wolfgang Puck Organic Tomato Basil Bisque

 Campbell's Slow Kettle Style Tomato & Sweet Basil Bisque

-Often a staple pairing with a gooey grilled cheese, tomato bisque is certainly a soup of comfort and tradition.
-Don’t be fooled by Campbell’s new “Slow Kettle Style” offering, which serves up as much sugar as what you’d find in 130 Teddy Graham cookies.
-Wolfgang Puck’s organic offering contains home-pantry-style ingredients and nutritionals that won’t derail your diet.
-The same can’t be said for these worst pasta sauces.
+Often a staple pairing with gooey grilled cheese, tomato bisque is certainly a soup of comfort and tradition.
+Don't be fooled by Campbell's new "Slow Kettle Style" offering, which serves up as much sugar as what you'd find in 130 Teddy Graham cookies.
+Wolfgang Puck's organic offering contains home-pantry-style ingredients and nutritionals that won't derail your diet.
+The same can't be said for these worst pasta sauces.